JaapSuter/jaapsuter.github.com/_posts/2009-11-25-bored-to-death.markdown

 ### Jaap
-Ah, when you say: "*would take lifetimes*", you mean: "*would feel as several of their lifetimes, because they think faster."
+Ah, when you say: "*would take lifetimes*", you mean: "*would feel as several of their lifetimes, because they think faster.*"

 An hour to AI is eternity.